CasparKielwein/Aaargh/Skills.md

 Put buffs and other spells into alchemical concoctions.
 Maneuver points have to be spent when the concoction is brewed.
 Drinking an elixir will trigger the effect, even if the person drinking it does not possess the skill and is not in range of the alchemist.

+### Treat Woulds (Healers Kit)
+#### Lvl 1: First Aid
+Cost 1 Power-Point
+Full Action
+Targets ally adjacent to you or yourself, the target may spend one point of endurance to regain hit points equal to their endurance heal value plus your proficiency bonus.